SergheiMihailov/software-design-vu/docs/assignment3.md

     * returns the relative path for the requested snippet (by id).
 * _getSnippets(): HashMap<Integer; Snippet>_
     * returns all the managed snippets as an integer-snippet hashmap.
+* _loadSnippetsFromLocal(): void_
+     *
+* _syncWithGithubGistsAtStartup(): void_
+     * This function makes sure that on startup, the locally saved snippet and gist saved snippets match.
+It will first get the local snippets, and then the ones saved on gist.
+If 2 instances of a snippet are different, it will pick the one that is updated the most recent.

 #### Associations
 * _SnippetManager < Main_
     *  On the start of the program the main class constructs a snippetmanager class which maintains all the operations on the snippets.